Resources - e-PlanSoft

 There are, at the highest level, two different types of plan reviews: vertical and horizontal.

-A horizontal plan review is an evaluation of a building's compliance with codes and regulations at the time of construction.
-This focuses on the building's layout and design features that affect accessibility and safety.
-It typically includes a review of the building's site plans, floor plans, elevations, electrical, plumbing and many other related aspects.
+Horizontal plan review is the evaluation of a building's compliance with codes and regulations at the time of construction.
+This focuses on a building's layout and design features that affect accessibility and safety.
+It typically includes a review of the building's site plans, floor plans, electrical, plumbing and many other related aspects.

 Compare this to a vertical plan review, which typically refers to the review of infrastructure plans such as roadways, sewer or water lines, and other utilities that are on or in the ground.